GMMDMDIDEMS/rddl-instance-generator/README.md

    cd rddl-instance-generator
    ```

-4. Spawns a shell activates the virtual environment:
+4. Spawns a shell and activates the virtual environment:
    ```
    poetry shell
    ```